15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: 2023

 Revealed at The PC Gaming Show earlier this month, The Invincible is an upcoming space horror sci-fi game from Polish studio Starward Industries.
 In this retro-futuristic, atompunk adventure, players will find themselves exploring the newly-discovered planet Regis III on a search and rescue mission for their missing crewmates.
-Players will encounter a variety of different creatures and robots as they strive to survive in a harsh new world and try to unravel the central mystery of the main story.
+Players will encounter a variety of different creatures and robots as they attempt to survive in a harsh new world and try to unravel the central mystery of the main story.
 This is a game that takes a philosophical look at humanity whilst under threat from an unknown presence.
-Creepy, futuristic and a purely single-player experience.
+It’s creepy, futuristic, and a purely single-player experience.

 #12 Shadows of Kepler